 Scratch the fertilizer into the soil and water it to allow it to penetrate to the roots.

-The fertilizer should cover a distance as wide as the height of the tree to ensure the fertilizer reaches all the roots of the tree.
+The fertilizer should cover a distance as wide as the tree’s height to ensure the fertilizer reaches all the tree’s roots.

 These fruit trees and citrus plants require more nitrogen fertilizer as they grow bigger.